Ramadan: Health effects

-There are various health effects of fasting in Ramadan.
-Ramadan fasting is considered safe for healthy individuals; it may pose risks for individuals with certain pre-existing conditions.
+There are various health effects of fasting.
+Ramadan fasting is considered safe for healthy people; it may pose risks for those with certain preexisting conditions.
 Most Islamic scholars hold that fasting is not required for those who are ill.
-Additionally, the elderly and pre-pubertal children are exempt from fasting.
-Pregnant or lactating women are also exempt from fasting during Ramadan.
-There are known health risks involved in pregnant women who fast, which include the potential of induced labour and gestational diabetes.
+The elderly, pre-pubertal children, and pregnant or lactating women are exempt.
+Pregnant women who fast face health risks, including the potential of induced labour and gestational diabetes.

 There are some health benefits of fasting in Ramadan including increasing insulin sensitivity and reducing insulin resistance.
 It has also been shown that there is a significant improvement in 10-year coronary heart disease risk score and other cardiovascular risk factors such as lipid profile, systolic blood pressure, weight, BMI and waist circumference in subjects with a previous history of cardiovascular disease.
 The fasting period is usually associated with modest weight loss, but weight can return afterwards.

 In many cultures, it is associated with heavy food and water intake during Suhur and Iftar times, which may do more harm than good.
 Ramadan fasting is safe for healthy people provided that overall food and water intake is adequate but those with medical conditions should seek medical advice if they encounter health problems before or during fasting.

-The education departments of Berlin and the United Kingdom have tried to discourage students from fasting during Ramadan, as they claim that not eating or drinking can lead to concentration problems and bad grades.
+The education departments of Berlin and the United Kingdom have tried to discourage students from fasting during Ramadan, as they state that not eating or drinking can lead to concentration problems and bad grades.

 A review of the literature by an Iranian group suggested fasting during Ramadan might produce renal injury in patients with moderate (GFR under 60mL/min) or severe kidney disease but was not injurious to renal transplant patients with good function or most stone-forming patients.

-A study on 55 professional Algerian soccer players showed that performance during Ramadan declined significantly for speed, agility, dribbling speed and endurance, and most stayed low 2weeks after the conclusion of Ramadan.
+A study on 55 professional Algerian soccer players showed that performance during Ramadan declined significantly for speed, agility, dribbling speed and endurance, and most stayed low two weeks after the conclusion of Ramadan.